Q. When and where is EuroPython 2022 taking place?

 Email us at (program@europython.eu to tell us what other broader speaker support you might need!

-Q. When will ticket sales start?
+Q. When do ticket sales start?

 A. Early Bird ticket sales started on 17 March!
 Regular tickets are also available alongside early birds tickets.